Wednesday, June 7, 2023

 What Is A Business Plan?

 A business plan is simply a document that contains information about events and processes you put into motion in the early days of your business.
-It is an opportunity to map out where you are, where you want to be, and what you have to do to get there.
+It is an opportunity to map out where you are, where you want to be, and what you have to do to reach your goals.

 What’s Included?